finos/legend-engine/docs/authentication/aws-model-examples.md

 In some cases, AWS secrets are explicitly configured.

-To allow Legend to use these secrets, configure the ``awsCredentials``` to use "static" credentials as follows.
+To allow Legend to use these secrets, configure the ``awsCredentials``` to use "Static" credentials as follows.
 Since the credentials are static, they can be injected via one of the supported static injection schemes.

 ```
 {